markohautala/portfolio-project-2/README.md

 ## Validator testing

-- CSS: No warnings or problems to show - CSS code validated using W3C CSS Validator.
+- CSS: No warnings or problems to show - CSS code validated using W3C CSS Validator and JigSaw.

-- HTML: The HTML code passed the W3 validator with no warnings - "Document checking completed.
+- HTML: The HTML code passed the W3C validator with no warnings - "Document checking completed.
 No errors or warnings to show."

 - JavaScript: The JavaScript code for this project passed and got validated using the JSHint with no warnings or errors.